 Logfiles

-Remote logfiles can be retrieve before running the stats.
-Log filename should contains date informations if split.
+Remote logfiles can be retrieve before running the stats using rsync/sftp or wget.

-If logfiles are split each day or each month, here is a list of filename the package can parse :
+If logfiles are splited (using date or filesize), here are some of the filename the package can parse :

-One file One file compressed Apache rotation Daily Daily compressed Monthly Monthly compressed
+One file Apache rotation Daily Daily compressed Monthly Wordpress Icecast

 access_log.3.gz